 If the seller is relocating to another city or state for a job, they might have a drop-dead date by which they need to be out of the house.
 The same is true if they have a closing date scheduled for their new home but need the funds from the sale of their current home to close.
 In that case, if the sale nets them enough to purchase their next home, they might care more about timing than the offer price.

-Forging a personal connection with the seller
+Step 8: Forging a personal connection with the seller

 In a competitive market, Zagorsky recommends writing a cover letter.
 The letter should explain why you love the seller’s home and why you want to live there.

 Executed well and under the direction of a qualified agent, however, they can help the seller forge an emotional connection with the buyers.
 One of Zagorsky’s clients connected so well with the seller, bonding over a shared school district and their kids, that the seller accepted an offer $40,000 less than another offer.
 He points out that this isn’t the norm, but a good cover letter rarely hurts.

-The offer process
+Step 9: The offer process

 After you and your agent have nailed down the offer specifics, your agent will deliver the letter to the seller’s agent.
 It must be signed and in writing, as it’s a legally binding document.

 - Your name

 - The seller’s name

 - Offer price